 (Adds details from conference call, stock movement)

-Analysts on average had expected a loss of $1.83 per share, according to Thomson Reuters I/B/E/S.
+Excluding one-time items, Hess lost 23 cents per share.
+Analysts on average were expecting a loss of 29 cents per share, according to Thomson Reuters I/B/E/S.